marcantondahmen/automad/README.md

 2. Make sure the PHP process has the permissions to write to the document root and its subdirectories including all installed files.
 3. Visit the `/dashboard` route of your site and create the first user.

+## Migrating Content

+In order to migrate an old Automad installation to the new version 2, follow these steps:

+1. Set up a fresh Automad installation in a new directory somewhere next to your old version 1 site.
+2. Change into the main directory of that new installation and use the following command in ordert to migrate your content:

+    ```bash
+    php automad/console migrate /path/to/version-1/site
+    ```

+3. After the migration is finished, you can delete the two backup directories that have been created before moving your content.

 ## Documentation

 Take a look at the [documentation](https://automad.org) to get started with Automad.